The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 Also, I find clear rulers to be very helpful.
-Being able to see what’s under your ruler surprisingly comes in handy from time to time.
+Being able to see what’s under your ruler surprisingly comes in handy when you design by hand.

 7. USB drive

 I typically carry a SanDisk 128GB USB drive with me.
-This way, I know I always have enough space to upload anything.
+This way, I know I always have enough space to upload anything I need.

 - Square root

 Also, be sure your calculator screen displays your math equations.
 This way, you can catch any input mistakes, which leads us to the delete function.
 You want to be able to delete inputs, without having to delete your entire calculation string.
 These are both useful functions when you’re in the field in non-ideal situations.

 I use a Texas Instruments TI30XIIS scientific calculator.
 It’s cheap, durable, and has yet to let me down.